fengyuli-dev/camel-db/doc/test_plan.md

 6. Save
-Save.ml is a module that controls the I/O of the databas.
-It supports converting from a database to a file and converting vice versa.
+Save.ml is a module that controls the I/O and save to hard-drive of the database.
+It supports saving the table in a database to a file as well as reading the file back into the database.
+The files are saved in csv format.
 We tested this module with OUnit and manual testing.

 With OUnit testing, we hardcoded a database called test_db (by inserting entries into the tree).
 Then, we called save_file on the test_db and made sure it correctly saves to a cvs file.
-For these test cases, we used glass box testing since we were able to see what each line of the save_file function does.
+For these test cases, we used glass box testing since we see what each line of the save_file function does and we also used black box testing and compared saved database file to our expected file output.

 With manual testing, we created sample databases and called the save_file functions on them, and observe a csv file being generated in the working directory with the contents that match the ones coded in the database.